PlasmaPy/PlasmaPy/docs/particles/decorators.rst

 Passing `~plasmapy.particles.Particle` objects to functions and methods
 =======================================================================

-When calculating plasma parameters, we very frequently need to access the properties of the particles that make up that plasma.
+When calculating plasma parameters, we frequently need to access the properties of the particles that make up that plasma.
 The `~plasmapy.particles.decorators.particle_input` decorator allows functions and methods to easily access properties of different particles.

-The `~plasmapy.particles.particle_input` decorator takes valid representations of particles given in arguments to functions and passes through the corresponding `~plasmapy.particles.Particle` object.
-The arguments must be annotated with `~plasmapy.particles.Particle` so that the decorator knows to create the `~plasmapy.particles.Particle` object.
-The decorated function can then access particle properties by using `~plasmapy.particles.Particle` attributes.
+The `~plasmapy.particles.decorators.particle_input` decorator takes valid representations of particles given in arguments to functions and passes through the corresponding `~plasmapy.particles.particle_class.Particle` object.
+The arguments must be annotated with `~plasmapy.particles.particle_class.Particle` so that the decorator knows to create the `~plasmapy.particles.particle_class.Particle` object.
+The decorated function can then access particle properties by using `~plasmapy.particles.particle_class.Particle` attributes.
 This decorator will raise an `~plasmapy.particles.exceptions.InvalidParticleError` if the input does not correspond to a valid particle.

 Here is an example of a decorated function.